trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   from `BaseApi.close()`.
 The void public facade now runs `rpc.close()` through `Effect.tryPromise` and logs the tagged socket close error through `Effect.catch`.
+- The client streaming callback Effect boundary slice removed the remaining production Promise `.catch` matches from `trustgraph-socket.ts` by centralizing legacy callback request failures in `runLegacyStreamingRequest`.
+  The public callback facades still return/ignore Promises where required, but failure mapping now uses `Effect.tryPromise` and `Effect.catch`.
 - `Record<string, any>` and `throwLibrarianServiceError` are now clean in `ts/packages`.